-(1) Operators shall maintain the purposes and functions of vegetation required to be retained in riparian management areas and minimize disturbance to beds and banks of streams, lakes, all wetlands larger than one-quarter acre, and retained vegetation during cable yarding operations.

-(2) Operators shall minimize the yarding of logs across streams, lakes, significant wetlands, and other wetlands greater than one-quarter acre whenever harvesting can be accomplished using existing roads or other practical alternatives.

-(3) Operators may use yarding corridors through retained streamside trees as long as the numbers and widths of yarding corridors are minimized.
-Operators shall obtain prior approval of the State Forester when yarding across streams classified as Type F or Type D, any large or medium Type N streams, lakes, or significant wetlands.

-(4) When yarding across Type F or Type D streams, any large or medium Type N streams, lakes, or significant wetlands is necessary, it shall be done by swinging the yarded material free of the ground in the aquatic areas and riparian areas.

-(5) Cable yarding across streams classified as small Type N or other wetlands greater than one-quarter acre shall be done in ways that minimize disturbances to the stream channel or wetland and minimize disturbances of retained streamside vegetation.
+- (1) Operators shall maintain the purposes and functions of vegetation required to be retained in riparian management areas and minimize disturbance to beds and banks of streams, lakes, all wetlands larger than one-quarter acre, and retained vegetation during cable yarding operations. - (2) Operators shall minimize the yarding of logs across streams, lakes, significant wetlands, and other wetlands greater than one-quarter acre whenever harvesting can be accomplished using existing roads or other practical alternatives. - (3) Operators may use yarding corridors through retained streamside trees as long as the numbers and widths of yarding corridors are minimized.
+Operators shall submit a written plan to the State Forester when yarding across streams classified as Type F or Type D, any large or medium Type N streams, lakes, or significant wetlands. - (4) When yarding across Type F or Type D streams, any large or medium Type N streams, lakes, or significant wetlands is necessary, it shall be done by swinging the yarded material free of the ground in the aquatic areas and riparian areas. - (5) Cable yarding across streams classified as small Type N or other wetlands greater than one-quarter acre shall be done in ways that minimize disturbances to the stream channel or wetland and minimize disturbances of retained streamside vegetation.

 Hist.: FB 3-1994, f.
 6-15-94, cert. ef.
-9-1-94, Renumbered from 629-057-2620;

-FB 9-1996, f.
+9-1-94, Renumbered from 629-057-2620; FB 9-1996, f.
 12-2-96, cert. ef.
-1-1-97, Renumbered from 629-660-0010
+1-1-97, Renumbered from 629-660-0010; DOF 6-2005(Temp), f. & cert. ef.
+8-2-05 thru 1-27-06; DOF 8-2005, f.
+12-13-05, cert. ef.
+1-1-06

-Yarding; Ground-Based Equipment Near Waters of the State
+Yarding; Ground-based Equipment Near Waters of the State

-(1) Operators shall maintain the purposes and functions of vegetation required to be retained in riparian management areas, and minimize disturbances to beds and banks of streams, lakes, all wetlands larger than one-quarter acre, and retained vegetation during ground-based yarding operations.

-(2) Operators shall not operate ground-based equipment within any stream channel except as allowed in the rules for temporary stream crossings.

-(3) Operators shall minimize the number of stream crossings.

-(4) For crossing streams that have water during the periods of the operations, operators shall:

-(a) Construct temporary stream crossing structures such as log crossings, culvert installations, or fords that are adequate to pass stream flows that are likely to occur during the periods of use.
-Structures shall be designed to withstand erosion by the streams and minimize sedimentation.

-(b) Choose locations for temporary stream crossing structures which minimize cuts and fills or other disturbances to the stream banks.

-(c) Minimize the volume of material in any fills constructed at a stream crossing.
+- (1) Operators shall maintain the purposes and functions of vegetation required to be retained in riparian management areas, and minimize disturbances to beds and banks of streams, lakes, all wetlands larger than one-quarter acre, and retained vegetation during groundbased yarding operations. - (2) Operators shall not operate ground-based equipment within any stream channel except as allowed in the rules for temporary stream crossings. - (3) Operators shall minimize the number of stream crossings. - (4) For crossing streams that have water during the periods of the operations, operators shall: - (a) Construct temporary stream crossing structures such as log crossings, culvert installations, or fords that are adequate to pass stream flows that are likely to occur during the periods of use.
+Structures shall be designed to withstand erosion by the streams and minimize sedimentation. - (b) Choose locations for temporary stream crossing structures which minimize cuts and fills or other disturbances to the stream banks. - (c) Minimize the volume of material in any fills constructed at a stream crossing.
 Fills over eight feet deep contain such a large volume of material that they can be a considerable risk to downstream beneficial uses should the material move downstream by water.
-For any fill for a temporary crossing that is over eight feet deep, operators shall obtain approval by the State Forester of a written plan that includes a description of how the fills would be constructed, passage of water, and the length of time the fills would be in the stream.

-(d) Design temporary structures so that fish movement is not impaired on Type F streams.

-(e) Remove all temporary stream crossing structures immediately after completion of operations or prior to seasonal runoff that exceeds the water carrying capacity of the structures, whichever comes first.
+For any fill for a temporary crossing that is over eight feet deep, operators shall submit to the State Forester a written plan that includes a description of how the fills would be constructed, passage of water, and the length of time the fills would be in the stream. - (d) Design temporary structures so that fish movement is not impaired on Type F streams. - (e) Remove all temporary stream crossing structures immediately after completion of operations or prior to seasonal runoff that exceeds the water carrying capacity of the structures, whichever comes first.

 When removing temporary structures, operators shall place fill material where it will not enter waters of the state.